DavidCox88/GoogleClout-Challenge/Google Clout - Use IAM Impersonation to Deploy a Virtual Machine Instance.md

-## Set up - Define variables to given by the lab
+## Set up - Define variables given by the lab
 Replace values within <> with the values provided by the lab
 ```
 BUCKET=gs://<SCRIPT-BUCKET>